 Also, the AAC, APGA and New Nigeria Peoples Party will not contest in the Kebbi governorship election.

-According to the INEC list, APGA, BP and NRM will not feature in Kwara State.
+According to the INEC list, APGA, BP, and NRM will not be featured in Kwara State.

-The ZLP will not contest in the Oyo governorship poll while the PRP does not have a candidate in Rivers State.
+The ZLP will not contest the Oyo governorship poll, and the PRP does not have a candidate in Rivers State.

-Only the Accord Party has no governorship candidate in Sokoto; however, the party will also be missing on the ballot in Yobe alongside AAC, APGA, BP, NRM, PRP and ZLP.
+Only the Accord Party has no governorship candidate in Sokoto; however, the party will also be absent from the ballot in Yobe alongside AAC, APGA, BP, NRM, PRP, and ZLP.

 Abia State has 18 governorship candidates cleared by the Commission.
 They include Ikechi Emenike of APC; Eleazar Ikonne of PDP; Alex Otti of LP; Enyinnaya Nwafor of YPP, Bishop Onuoha of ADC, and Greg Ibe of APGA.